![]() ![]() Choose another writer in this calendar: by name: by birthday from the calendar.

 dark plaza behind bands playing the second movement of Prokofieff's

-'Love of Three Oranges.'"
-Apollinaire's first prose work, L’Enchanteur pourrissant (1909), was illustrated with woodcuts by André Derain.
+it ending with the half-ironic phrase: "Non-combatant's shell-shock.""
+(Ibid., Charles Scribner's Sons, 1961, p.
+202) Apollinaire's first prose work, L’Enchanteur pourrissant (1909), was illustrated with woodcuts by André Derain.
 The prose-poem depicted the entombment of Merlin the Enchanter.
 His grave is visited by a number of figures from mythology, folklore and history.
 They have been interpreted as Merlin's alter egos.
 From his love for Viviane, the Lady of the Lake, Merlin creates a new vision of men and women.
 With the publication of Alcools (1913) Apollinaire was recognized as a highly original voice in contemporary poetry.
 Le Bestiaire ou Cortège d'Orphée (1911), initially illustrated by Raoul Dufy's woodcuts, was later set to music by Francis Poulenc.
 Alcools was a selection of poems written over the previous 15 years; it contains most of his poetry.
 Apollinare combined classical verse forms with modern imagery, involving transcriptions of street conversations overheard by change and the absence of punctuation.
-It opened with the poem 'Zone,' in which the tormented poet wanders through streets after the loss of his mistress.
+It opened with the poem 'Zone', in which the tormented poet wanders through streets after the loss of his mistress.
 Among its other famous lyrical pieces is 'Le pont Mirabeau.'
 Some of its poems were inspired by Jacqueline Kolb.
 Annie Playden, an English governess, inspired the Rhineland piece, 'La chanson du mal-aime.'
-A la fin tu es las de ce monde ancien When cubism had become a powerful force, Apollinaire published
+When cubism had become a powerful force, Apollinaire published

 The Cubist Painters,